vision4cloud/Invoice-Auto-Reader/README.md

 Whenever a user uploads an invoice to an S3 bucket:
 1. Lambda function is triggered
 2. It calls Textract's Analyze Expense API to extract structured data
-3. It parses GSTIN, Date, and Amount
+3. It parses GST, Date, and Amount
 4. Sends the data via email using SNS

 - Fully automated